-During the fourth quarter of the year, the Group was informed by the customer of its electrostatic disinfectant sprayer products that a fire was occurred at a school in the United States involving an electrostatic disinfectant sprayer manufactured by the Group.
-Based on preliminary investigations subsequently conducted by the insurance company, the customer and some experts, and other information available, the Group believes that the root cause of the fire is most likely the defective design and manufacturing of the lithium-ion battery pack which powers the sprayer.
-The battery pack was designed and manufactured by a supplier designated by the customer.
-However, not all the electrostatic disinfectant sprayers sold by the customer were embedded with the subject lithium-ion battery pack.
-The customer also informed the Group that there were some other reports of property damage but no reports of injury involving the subject lithium-ion battery pack.
-In February 2021, in view of the potential risk that the battery pack can overheat and melt and potentially causing a fire or an explosion, the customer decided to recall voluntarily in the market four models of electrostatic sprayers embedded with the subject lithium-ion battery pack.
+During the fourth quarter of 2020, the Group was informed by a customer (the "Customer") that a fire was occurred at a school in the United States involving an electrostatic disinfectant sprayer manufactured by the Group.
+Based on preliminary investigations subsequently conducted by the insurance company, the Customer and some experts, and other information available, the Group believes that the root cause of the fire is most likely the defective design and manufacturing of the lithium-ion battery pack which powers the sprayer.
+The battery pack was designed and manufactured by a supplier designated by the Customer.
+However, not all the electrostatic disinfectant sprayers sold by the Customer were embedded with the subject lithium-ion battery pack.
+The Customer also informed the Group that there were some other reports of property damage but no reports of injury involving the subject lithium-ion battery pack.
+In February 2021, in view of the potential risk that the battery pack can overheat and melt and potentially causing a fire or an explosion, the Customer decided to recall voluntarily in the market four models of electrostatic sprayers embedded with the subject lithium-ion battery pack.

-Management currently is of the view that the issue is the direct result of the defective design and manufacturing of the lithium-ion battery pack and the customer is well aware that the Group had no involvement with the design and manufacturing of the subject battery pack.
-The supplier of the subject battery pack was chosen and introduced to the Group by the customer and the Group cannot change the supplier of the subject battery pack unless written consent from the customer is obtained.
-Management believes that the Group does not have any significant potential liability on this issue.
+Management currently is of the view that the issue is the direct result of the defective design and manufacturing of the lithium-ion battery pack and the Customer understands that the Group was not involved with the design and manufacturing of the subject battery pack.
+The supplier of the subject battery pack was chosen and introduced to the Group by the Customer and the Group cannot change the supplier of the subject battery pack unless written consent from the Customer is obtained.
+Management believes that the Group does not have any responsibility or significant potential liability on this issue.
 The Group has engaged a lawyer firm and a cause and origin expert in the United States to handle the issue.
 The Company will closely monitor the situation and announcement(s) will be made by the Company to keep its shareholders and potential investors informed of any material development as and when appropriate.